reearth-plugins/reearth-visualizer-plugin-shadcn-template/README.md

 This process is lengthy and results in low development efficiency.

-### Improved Method
+### Improved Way

 We are working on adding a new feature to Re:Earth Visualizer to improve the development experience (DX) for plugins.
 Follow these steps:

 0. Preparation:
    - Run Re:Earth Visualizer locally.
 Only the front-end is required; you can use any backend, such as the OSS backend.
    - Update the plugin code.
 You can test with the demo.
-1. Run `dev-build`:
+1. Run `dev-build`, it will:
-   This will:
-     - Start a dev server for the UI project as usual (you might not use this often).
+   - Start a dev server for the UI project as usual (usually you don't need to use this).
    - Automatically build the UI upon edits.
    - Automatically build the extension.
    - Start a preview server at `http://localhost:5005`.
 2. Set environment variables in the Re:Earth Visualizer front-end project: `REEARTH_WEB_DEV_PLUGIN_URLS='["http://localhost:5005"]'`.
 The server will automatically restart after .env changes.
 3. Done.
-Now Re:Earth Visualizer will offer two buttons in the editor header:
+Now Re:Earth Visualizer will offer two icon buttons in the editor header:
    - `Install Dev Plugins`
      - This fetches plugin files from the plugin preview, automatically zips, and installs them.
      - Click this only when initially setting up and after modifying `reearth.yml`.